php/policies/feature-proposals.rst

 whole announcement belongs to the highest level of any of the involved changes.
 The initial proposal of the RFC is considered a Major change announcement.

-Cooldown period
+Cooldown Period
 ===============

-Both Major and Minor change announcements trigger a "cooldown period" to allow for sufficient discussion of the related changes.
-During the cooldown period, no vote may be called.
-Editorial changes do not trigger a cooldown period.
+Both Major and Minor change announcements trigger a "Cooldown Period" to allow for sufficient discussion of the related changes.
+During the Cooldown Period, no vote may be called.
+Editorial changes do not trigger a Cooldown Period.

--  The cooldown after a Major change announcement is 14 days.
+-  The Cooldown Period after a Major change announcement is 14 days.
--  The cooldown after a Minor announcement is 7 days.
+-  The Cooldown Period after a Minor announcement is 7 days.

 By implication, it means the minimum discussion period for any RFC is 14 days, assuming no changes are made after the initial proposal.

-Cooldowns overlap, so if a Major change is announced, and 3 days later a Minor change is announced, the vote may be called 11 days (14 - 3) later.
+Cooldown Periods overlap, so if a Major change is announced, and 3 days later a Minor change is announced, the vote may be called 11 days (14 - 3) later.

 Discussion lifetime